Stanford-ChEMH-MCAC/protocols/sample_preparation/general_metabolite_extraction_from_plant_tissue.md

 1. Lyophilize the samples.
 	1. Remove Eppendorf tubes containing frozen wet plant tissue samples from the -80 &deg;C and place on dry ice.
 	2. Uncap the tubes.
-	3. Cap the tubes with a separately prepare, perforated Eppendorf tube lid.
+	3. Cap the tubes with a separately prepared, perforated Eppendorf tube lid.
+		* This protects your samples during lyophilization; in the event of an accidental sudden (de)pressurization, chunks of your sample made get propelled out of the tube if the top was open completely.
+Protecting them with a separate lid (perforated so lyophilization can work) guards against this.
-	4. Place the samples in a lyophilization jar / chamber.
+	4. Place the samples in a lyophilization jar / chamber that you have pre-chilled on dry ice.
 	5. Carrying the samples on dry ice, proceed to the lyophilizer.
 	6. Follow the directions on the lyophilizer (directions below assume you are using the [LABCONCO Freezone 6plus](https://www.labconco.com/product/freezone-plus-6-liter-console-freeze-dry-system/281) in Shriram Center.
 		1. BEFORE ADDING YOUR SAMPLES, CLOSE OFF AND ISOLATE ANY CURRENTLY LYOPHILIZING SAMPLES.
-			* This step prevents sudden depressurization of your labmates' samples and thus also prevents their sever ire.
+			* This step prevents sudden depressurization of your labmates' samples and thus also prevents their severe ire.
 			* To isolate a chamber, rotate the recessed part of the gray valve handle for the chamber so that it faces 90&deg; to the left or to the right of the black "spout" for the chamber.
 		2. Add your chamber to the lyophilizer.
+			* If you are worried about photolability in the metabolites you care about, cover your lyophilization jar thoroughly with aluminum foil.
-		3. Rotate the gray valve for your own lyophilizer chamber approx. 180 &deg;C so that the recessed part of the gray handle faces down (relative to the black "spout"), thus opening up your samples to the lyophilizer pump.
+		3. Rotate the gray valve for your own lyophilizer chamber approx. 180&deg; so that the recessed part of the gray handle faces down (relative to the black "spout"), thus opening up your samples to the lyophilizer pump.
-		4. Wait for the lyophylizer to partially cool and evacuate your sample chamber.
+		4. Wait for the lyophylizer to partially evacuate your sample chamber:
-			* Let temperature and pressure indicator bars reach "five dots".
+			* Let temperature and pressure indicator bars reach "_five dots_".
 		5. RETURN THE VALVES FOR YOUR LABMATES' CHAMBERS TO THE "DOWN" POSITION SO THEIR SAMPLES KEEP LYOPHILIZING!
 			* Failure to do this step results in ire, as described above.
 		6. Allow your samples to lyophilize until dry.